From Pixels to Prognosis: Deep Learning in Medical Imaging for Disease Detection

 Integrating deep learning into medical imaging holds significant promise, but it also presents several challenges:

-- Interpretability: Deep learning models are often considered ‘black boxes’, making it hard to understand how they arrive at their decisions.
+2. Interpretability: These models are often “black boxes,” making it difficult to explain their decisions.

 The Road Ahead